yugabyte/yugabyte-db/docs/content/preview/architecture/docdb-replication/async-replication.md

 Because of this restriction, xCluster does not need to do a deep translation of row contents (e.g., dropping columns or translating column IDs inside of keys and values) as rows are replicated between universes.
-Only one shallow translation is done: packing schema versions are translated.
 Avoiding deep translation simplifies the code and reduces the cost of replication.

 ### Supporting schema changes